KKtheGhost/kivinsae_blog/source/_archives/2022-01-01-A Simple explanation about 312.Burst Balloons.md

 title: A Simple explanation about 312.Burst Balloons
 date: 2022-01-01 02:10:22
 tags:
-- ENG
+- lang_english
-- 编程
+- programming
-- LeetCode
+- leetcode
-- Go
+- golang
 ---
 As the first daily LeetCode problem in 2022, [burst ballons](https://leetcode.com/problems/burst-balloons/) acted like a true challange for most of people.
 So the question is, where did the difficulties come from.
 In this blog, I will briefly explain it.